 • Any short-term rental activity

-• Major system replacement (roof, HVAC, electrical panel) -- may reduce premium
+• Major system replaced (roof, HVAC, electrical panel) -- may lower your premium

 • New security system -- often qualifies for a discount